Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

  - Tooling for test, evaluation, and audit sustainability metrics during the lifecycle of software development.
  - Tooling that highlights wasted/inefficient resources (whether located in Data Centers, platforms, Cloud, etc.)
  - Tooling that improves optimization of carbon footprint/sustainability (for example, energy efficiency/carbon aware scheduling, placement, dispatchers and autoscalers for Data Centers, platforms, Cloud, etc.)
- - Methodology to measure Scope 1,2,and 3 energy and carbon footprint of systems.
+ - Methodology to measure Scope 1 and 2,and software sytems to manage and track scope 3 energy and carbon footprint.

 ## Responsibilities & Deliverables